How to Avoid Data Loss on NAS Thecus N2810PLUS and Recover Deleted Files Smoothly

 It's important to note that these limitations may vary depending on the specific use case and workload requirements.
 It is always recommended to thoroughly test and evaluate the performance and compatibility of the N2810PLUS with your virtualization platform before deploying it in a production environment.

-Although NAS N2810PLUS can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N2810PLUS can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view